sagunms/NeuroCrypto/README.md

 		NeuroCrypto (int k, int n, int l);
 	};

-This is the superset class of NeuroCrypto program module which consists of two TreeParityMachine objects A and B for Alice and Bob’s TPM, a TPMInputVector object objInput, a character array to store the final public key.
+This is the superset class of NeuroCrypto program module which consists of two TreeParityMachine objects A and B for Alice and Bob's TPM, a TPMInputVector object objInput, a character array to store the final public key.
 The default constructor takes the common TPM parameters K, N and L inputted by the user during runtime.

 ## Variable Declarations and Initialization